 For those enduring the hospice process, it can be a shiny moment in a dark time.
 Or for those grieving the loss of a family member, it can be another level of comfort in a time of deep anxiety.

-For the teams, it is about helping people
+For the teams, it is about helping people through their bond with each other.

 "The goal for the volunteers is to make the world a better place through the love of their dogs," Fireman said.